-Virginia pine can also develop Diplodia tip blight, heart rot, and pitch canker, all of which may need professional intervention to stop the infection of adjacent trees.
-Sometimes applying fungicides in the spring or pruning infected branches and twigs during dry weather can prevent the spread of some diseases.
+The tree can also develop Diplodia tip blight, heart rot, and pitch canker, all of which may need professional intervention to stop the infection of adjacent trees.
+Sometimes applying fungicides in the spring or pruning infected branches and twigs during dry weather can prevent the spread of the disease.

 The shape and size, combined with the tree’s notoriously weak wood that breaks with ease in windy conditions, means it is a poor choice for most ornamental landscape uses, and it is not often chosen for that purpose.

 Virginia pine is generally not prone to deer browsing.